 The recoverable value of non-financial assets is the greater of their net selling price and value in use.
-Value in use is assessed by discounting estimated future cash flows of the asset to their present value or discounting the estimated future cash flows of the cash generating unit where the asset does not generate independent cash flows.
-Estimated cash flows are discounted using a pre tax discount rate reflecting current market estimates of the time value of money and the risks specific to the asset.
+Value in use is assessed by discounting estimated future cash flows of the asset to their present value or discounting the estimated future cash flows are discounted using a pre tax discount rate reflecting current market estimates of the time value of money and the risks specific to the asset.